Sphereon-Opensource/rn-jsonld-signatures/README.md

 ## Commercial Support

+Commercial support for the React Native version of this library is available upon request from
+Sphereon: support@sphereon.com

 Commercial support for the node version of this library is available upon request from Digital Bazaar: support@digitalbazaar.com